 NASM is accepted at most gyms so most people should have no issues finding a job.

 For those who can't find a job, The NASM may request proof of job applications and rejections before issuing a refund.
 Refunds must be submitted to the NASM within 12 months of purchasing the NASM personal trainer program.
 You can read more about this on their Terms and Conditions Page.

 NASM: Is It The Best?

 My main goal in writing this review was cut through the glitz of the NASM TV commercial and give you some useful information to help you make a better decision.
 For some, that may mean getting NASM certified.
 For others it may mean going with another certification organization.
-The NASM is a fine organization, but contrary to the TV commercial or what others may say, the NASM is not “the best.”
+The NASM is a fine organization, but I would not call it “the best.”
 The simple truth is, there is no best.

-I believe this statement – that the NASM is not the best – needs to be said because it’s a message I don’t think people hear enough.
-While it is true, that NASM trainers learn a lot, it’s also true that the NASM is very good at marketing themselves ―the TV infomercial being an example of this.
-While marketing is good, I think that by only hearing “NASM,” that it limits the opportunity of people to explore other options.
+I believe this needs to be said because I don’t think people hear enough.
+While it is true, that NASM trainers learn a lot, it's also true the NASM is very good at marketing themselves ―the TV infomercial being an example of this.
+While marketing is good, I think that by only hearing “NASM,” it limits the opportunity of people to explore other options.

-There are well over 100 organizations that certify personal trainers.
-The certifications of some of these organizations are just as good and cost a lot less than the $699 – $1999 people might pay for an NASM cert.
-I feel this is a factor to consider if money is tight.
-I admit, I don’t like people going into credit card debt to be certified because the odds are they won’t be making a lot of money right away.
-Many big box gyms pay only $6 per half hour training session!
+There are well over 100 organizations in the US that certify personal trainers.
+The certifications of some of these organizations are just as good and cost a lot less than the $699 – $1999 for NASM certs.
+Consider if money is tight.

 For those who are interested in fitness as a career, read my review on how to be a personal trainer.
 It might save you some time – and money.